royemosby/roymosby.me/src/blog/code-re-use.md

    1. Sets the title text to "Edit job".
    2. Create a hidden field for the job id and insert it into the form.
    3. Select all form fields and insert their values.
-   4. Select all textareas and insert their values.
+   4. Select all text areas and insert their values.
    5. Append the header and the form content to the work pane.
 3. Call another method to open work pane.